Skye-XD/desktop-icons-ng/widgets/Sticky_Note/README.md

 - Edit: toggles edit mode
 - Close: removes the current widget instance

+The note header also contains an invisible draggable region in the raised widget container:
+- It sits between the left-side and right-side buttons in the top bar
+- It lets you move the note without a visible drag handle
+- It only applies while the note is in the raised widget container

 ## Pinning and Pinned Move

 Sticky Note is pinnable and manages its own pin and move controls.